Connect with others who understand.

 Causes of Pulmonary Hypertension

-Pulmonary hypertension occurs when the blood vessels running between the lungs and the right side of the heart are damaged, stiff, swollen, or narrow.
-As a result, the lower right chamber of the heart (the right ventricle) must exert more effort to pump blood to the lungs.
-PH can be caused by anything that raises the blood pressure in the lungs and pulmonary arteries.
-PAH, in particular, is caused by the narrowing of the pulmonary arteries.
+Pulmonary hypertension occurs when the blood vessels running between the lungs and the right side of the heart are damaged, stiffen, swell, or become narrowed.
+As a result, the lower right chamber of the heart (the right ventricle) must work harder to pump blood to the lungs.

 Although pulmonary hypertension is often idiopathic, it can develop as the result of: